Braille music: Learning Braille music

 Braille music, as with print music, uses a notation system to transcribe the notes, rhythm, and other aspects of a piece of music.
 Because blind musicians may need both hands to play their instrument, braille music is designed to ease the memorization of a score.
 Some aspects of the system are therefore more logical or simplified compared to print music; for example, identifying Middle C requires simply reading the written note rather than understanding where it falls on a staff.
 Visually impaired musicians can begin learning braille music about the time they have reasonable competence reading literary braille.

 Teaching Braille music

 Braille music for beginners, like print music for beginners, is quite simple.
 Music teachers with no previous knowledge of braille music can easily learn the rudiments of braille music notation and keep a step or two ahead of the student who is learning braille music.
 Some common print method books have a version in braille so both books can be used alongside each other.

+Contact Julia Hart (Elementary Music Teacher) for resources on introducing braille music to young learners.